More than 20 years ago, Australian Jasper Cuppaidge missed a plane at Heathrow airport on his way home from a surfing trip.

 Camden Town Brewery, based in Camden Town, London, has been at the forefront of the British craft-beer movement for years, selling 12 million pints in 2015.

-That same year we joined forces with Jasper and he has since been planning the next exciting stage in the Camden Town story – a new brewery, just 12 miles north of their home costing £25m (US$31m).
+That same year, we joined forces with Jasper, and he has since been planning the next exciting stage in the Camden Town story — a new brewery, just 12 miles north of their home, and costing £25m (US$31m).

-The brewery will enable Jasper and the Camden Beer Team to brew and distribute Camden Town’s brands – including the flagship German-influenced Hells Lager – to the US and Europe.
+After months of hard work, the new brewery officially opened its doors on Saturday 31st July, 2010.
+The brewery will enable Jasper and the Camden Beer Team to brew and distribute Camden Town’s brands — including the flagship German-influenced Hells Lager — to the U.S. and Europe.

 Camden Town Brewery officially started production in 2010, although Jasper had been bitten by the brewing bug years before.

-One evening in 2006, driving home through north London, he spotted an old pub up for sale in a great location.
-He bought it, painted the outside white and opened the doors of The Horseshoe to the folk of Hampstead.
+One evening in 2006, while driving home through north London, he spotted an old pub up for sale in a great location.
+He bought it, painted the outside white, and opened the doors of The Horseshoe to the folk of Hampstead.